gmg300/gmg300.github.io/README.md

 # Garrett Gassensmith

 I'm a professional cinematographer and editor living in Chicago, IL.
 I currently work at Northwestern University as a Digital Media Specialist and do freelance work by request.
-I'm also learning to become a computer wizard in Northwestern's Coding Bootcamp, developing fully functional web apps from start to finish!
+I'm also learning to become a computer wizard in Northwestern's Coding Bootcamp, developing full-stack web apps from start to finish!

 Follow my progress, learn more or connect with me through my [website](https://gmg300.github.io/) or go straight to my [code](https://github.com/gmg300).